 The Deepwater Horizon was an oil rig situated in the Gulf of Mexico, 66 kilometres from the American shoreline, which suffered a catastrophic explosion when a geyser of seawater erupted, spewing a high-pressure combination of mud, methane and oil across the platform.
 The images were broadcast around the globe in 2010 when the incident caught the world’s attention, and the environmental impact continues to this day.

-CLICK HERE TO READ FULL REVIEW AT THE REEL WORD.
+CLICK HERE TO READ FULL REVIEW AT SCREEN REALM.